An untrusting vigilante.

 Zero Trust is book 4 in USA Today bestselling author Jan Thompson’s Binary Hackers series of near-future romantic technothrillers.
-We first met Mira and Dmitri as side characters in Zero Sum (Binary Hackers Book 1).
-Now Mira tells her own story in Zero Trust, which debuts in the Winter Deceptions anthology, now in Kindle Unlimited.
+We first met Mira and hr father as side characters in Zero Sum (Binary Hackers Book 1).
+Now Mira tells her own story in Zero Trust.

 A daughter’s dangerous mission…